Program

 • Data Analytics

-To support a better understanding of the value and opportunity of data, this course leverages data explored during previous modules.
+To support a better understanding of the value and opportunity of data, this portion of the program aims to leverage data explored during previous modules.
 Topics include the cleaning, processing and interpretation of acoustic data, bathymetric data, AIS/GIS data, and social media text data (relevant to the ocean) to understand the broad range of analysis, interpretation, and visualizations across data types.
-Through a combination of data from fieldwork with other datasets, participants compete in a short hackathon to drive collaboration among participants and the broader Nova Scotian community, fostering idea generation and innovation data applications.
+With a combination of data from fieldwork and other datasets, scholars may participate in a short hackathon, fostering idea generation and innovative data applications.
 Where possible, scholars will engage with industry partners of to explore industry applications of ocean data.

-Module 4 content may be delivered across locations, bringing in experts from the Marine Institute, Dalhousie University, DeepSense, CIOOS, other curriculum partners, and supported by the Ocean Frontier Institute.
+This content is delivered across locations, bringing in experts from the Marine Institute, Dalhousie University, ACENET, and other curriculum partners, and supported by the Ocean Frontier Institute.

 • Discover Coding